bastiscode/spell_check/sphinx_docs/readme.rst

 Usage
 -----

-There are two main ways to use this project.
+There are three main ways to use this project:

-Either via the command line or by directly using the Python API.
+1. Command line
+2. Python API
+3. Web app

+We recommend that you start out with the `Web app`_ using the Docker_ setup which provides the best user experience overall.

 Command line interfaces
 ~~~~~~~~~~~~~~~~~~~~~~~

-After installation there will be three commands available in your environment:
+After installation there will be four commands available in your environment:

 1. ``nsec`` for neural spelling error correction
 2. ``nsed`` for neural spelling error detection
 3. ``ntr`` for neural tokenization repair
+4. ``nserver`` for running a spell checking server

-By default all three commands take input from `stdin`, run their respective task on the
+By default the first three commands take input from `stdin`, run their respective task on the
 input line by line and print their output line by line to `stdout`.
+The fourth command allows you
+to start a spell checking server that gives you access to all models via a JSON API.
+It is e.g. used as backend for the `Web app`_.
+The server can be configured
+using a yaml file (see `server_config/server.yaml`_ for the configuration options).

-Let's look at some
-basic examples on how to use the command line tools.
+Let's look at some basic examples on how to use the command line tools.

 **Spelling error correction using** ``nsec``